btesser/style_typescript/README.md

 ### Class

-  - All classes must have block comments `/**...*/` for all public variables and functions.
+  - It is preferable for all classes (necessary for utilities and services) to have block comments `/**...*/` for all public variables and functions.
   - All public functions should use [JSDoc](http://usejsdoc.org/) style comments.
-  - Functions need to have a comment explaining what the function does, and all of the input parameters need to be annotated with `@param`.
+  - Functions need to have a comment explaining what the function does, and all of the input parameters need to be annotated with `@param`, and the return value needs to be described and annotated with `@returns`
   - The class should include a block comment containing the description of the class
-  - The constructor should contain a JSDoc comment annotating any input parameters.
+  - The constructor should contain a JSDoc comment annotating any input parameters only if those parameters are not angular injectables.

   ```typescript
   /**